-- a.
-No unsafe acts should be performed during inspection by the state inspector - b.
+- b.
 What did the inspector observe in the field?
 (Narrative description of field observations and how inspector performed) - c.
 Best Practices to Share with Other States (Field could be from operator visited or state inspector practices) - d.
 Other

-Yes, the Mr. Rucker performed the inspection in a safe, positive, and professional manner.
+Yes, the Mr. Williams performed the inspection in a safe, positive, and professional manner.
 He observed the condition of pipeline facilities to assure compliance with both state and federal regulations and did not hesitate to communicate to the operator concerns observed when necessary.